jblevins32/DL_project/README.md

-# Autonomous Vehicle Object Detection
+# A Vision-Based Object Tracking Model for Autonomous Vehicles
 The purpose of this project is to improve upon current state of the art object detection models by creating a vision-based perception model that is capable of identifying and bboxing common road obstacles from visual data